 3a.
 Measure return line fuel pressure.
 This pressure should be less than 3 psi, if not there is a restriction in the return fuel line.
 If return fuel line pressure is less than 3 psi and the engine is still running rich go to step 4.

-If return line pressure is not less than 3 psi there is a restriction in the fuel line Find and repair the restriction until the fuel pressure on the return line is less than 3psi.
+If return line pressure is not less than 3 psi there is a restriction in the fuel line Find and repair the restriction until the fuel pressure on the return line is less than 3 psi.
 In some cases this requires a larger diameter fuel return line.
 Go to step 3b to help determine root cause of increased return line pressure.

-3b.
+- 3b.
 Remove the fuel return line and attach a length of rubber hose of sufficient length to run into an approved gasoline container.
 Run engine and recheck fuel pressure on both the feed side and the return side.
-If both sides are within the above ranges there is a restriction in the fuel delivery system that needs to be repaired.

-4. Does the engine have a fully operational thermostat?
+If both sides are within the above ranges there is a restriction in the fuel delivery system that needs to be repaired. - 4.
+Does the engine have a fully operational thermostat?

 Yes - insure that the engine will reach 180 deg. in a reasonable time, go to step 5.
-No - Install new thermostat, proper size thermostat will be 190 - 195 degrees.
+No - Install new thermostat, proper size thermostat will be 180 or higher.
+160 degree in many cases is OK but the preference is 180 or higher.
 If still running rich go to step 5.